AryptonXD/Resist/ResistTermsAndConditions.md

 ## 5. Intellectual Property

-The Bot and its original content, features, and functionality are owned by [Bot Name] and are protected by international copyright, trademark, patent, trade secret, and other intellectual property or proprietary rights laws.
+The Bot and its original content, features, and functionality are owned by Resist and are protected by international copyright, trademark, patent, trade secret, and other intellectual property or proprietary rights laws.
 You may not reproduce, modify, distribute, or otherwise use any portion of the Bot without express written permission from us.

 ## 6. Termination